 You’ve made it this far, but have some questions and want to learn more about our Awards programme.
 Then read on for answers to some frequently asked questions that we hope provides the details you are looking for.

 Please also note that we will be giving webinars where we will provide a thorough overview of the programming history, purpose, process for applying, and answer any questions you still might have.

 Now onto the most popular questions and answers!

 What is Capoeira4Refugees?

-The fellowship programme, which has been piloted for the past two years, aims to support local capoeira trainers with mentoring, training, financial support, and network referrals so they can continue, expand, and sustain their own social capoeira projects in their communities.
-The application is painless and straight forward, applicants will only need a smart phone in order to apply.
-We are using digital solutions to connect our Changemakers directly to an eco-system of support.
-Notice: we did not say donors.
-We said eco system of support.
+The grassroots awards programme, which has been piloted since 2015, aims to support local impact projects with mentoring, training, financial support, and network referrals so they can continue, expand, and sustain their own social projects in their communities.
+The application is painless and straight forward, applicants will only need a smartphone in order to apply.
+We are using digital solutions to connect our Awardees directly to an ecosystem of support.
+Notice: we did not say, donors.
+We said the ecosystem of support.
 Because that is what the network is about.
 It is a Changemakers’ network where everyone involved is able to help.

 We have created a model of working with youth that leverages the power of the digital era to work meaningfully at a highly local level whilst achieving scale through a network.